 Children and youth

-- improving the quality of education;
+- quality of education; and

 Key anticipated results

-- improve the productivity of small-scale farmers;
+- increasing the output of small-scale farmers;

-- increase product diversification and commercialization; and
+- increasing product diversification and commercialization; and

 Key anticipated results